 Although you might be full of all your snacks and paella, make a quick pit stop to Pico Fino, a lovely little tapas restaurant with a beautiful view of the cathedral.
 Tables flow out onto the street, giving it a lively and very Spanish atmosphere you won’t want to miss.

 The best thing about tapas is that you can order as much or as little as you want, depending on how hungry you are.
-If you’re vegetarian, there’s only a couple of truly vegetarian options.
-Be prepared to ask for them to leave off some of the more meaty ingredients.
+If you’re vegetarian, there are only a couple of truly vegetarian options.
+Be prepared to ask them to leave off some of the more meaty ingredients.
 That said, the patatas bravas and hummus are already delicious on their own!

 9 pm: Drinks at Cafe de las Horas